tarof429/stuckathome/aws_certified_cloud_practitioner/exam.md

 ## Technology

-- What is a convertible reserved instance?
-Answer: An EC2 instance type that offers significant cost savings and whose instance type can be changed.
-Because it is reserved, it requires a reserveration of at least 1 year.

-- If you need an EC2 instance to run software whose license model is tied to the hardware, what instance type should you use?
-Answer: Amazon EC2 Dedicated Hosts

-- What is a dedicated instance?
-A dedicated instance is an EC2 instance whos hardware will remain the same throughout the lifecycle, but may be shared with other customers.

-- What can a Cloud Practitioner use to categorize and track AWS costs by project?
-Answer: Cost Allocation Tags

-- What is AWS Artifact?
-Answer: AWS Artifact gives users no cost access to AWS security and compliance reports.

-- Which of the following tasks can a user perform to optimize Amazon EC2 costs?
-(Select TWO.)
-Answer: "Implement Auto Scaling groups to add and remove instances based on demand"  and  "Purchase Amazon EC2 Reserved Instances

-- A company requires a dashboard for reporting when using a business intelligence solution.
-Which AWS service can a Cloud Practitioner use?
-Answer: Amazon QuickSight

-- Which AWS-managed service can be used to process vast amounts of data using a hosted Hadoop framework?
-Answer: Amazon EMR (Elastic Map Reduce)

-- How are Amazon EC2 instances billed, by the hour?
-Second?
-Answer: Depends.
-EC2 instances running Linux or Windows are biled by the second.
-Others are billed by the hour.
-Any partial hours are billed as a full hour for these other instance types.

-- What is a standard reserved instance?
-It's an instance type that provides significant savings, but you reserve it for a year and up to 3 years.

-- What is Amazon Elastic Transcoder?
-Answer: A service to convert media files like movies into a format that client devices can use.

-- What is AWS Config?
-A service that enables you to audit your configurations

-- What is the Elastic Container Registry?
-Answer: The AWS managed Docker registry service used by the Amazon Elastic Container Service (ECS)

-- Does AWS Elastic Beanstalk provide the fastest way to deploy a popular IT solution so you can start using it immediately?
-Answer: no, you still need to provide the code.
-Use AWS Quick Start reference deployments instead; these are Cloud Formation templates.

-- What is RDS?
-Answer: Amazon RDS is a relational database service that is compatible with several database engines, including MySQL.
-A key benefit is that it simplifies database administration by providing automated backups and automated software patching.
-RDS provides automated backups by default.

-- What is AWS Direct Connect?
-Answer: AWS Direct Connect is a cloud service that links your network directly to AWS.
-You bypass the Intenet to delive more consistent, lower-latency performance through increased bandwidth.

-- What is AWS Cloudfront?
-Answer: AWS Cloudfront is a service used to reduce latency and improve transfer speeds.
-It is designed for static assets like videos, images and files that don't change and can be cached.

-- What is Global Accelerator?
-Answer: A service that finds the optimal route to your services via edge locations.

-- When do you use a Virtual Private Network?
-Answer: - To establish a secure network connection between an on-premises network and AWS

-- Which AWS service should a Cloud Practitioner use to establish a secure network connection between an on-premises network and AWS?
-Answer: Virtual Private Network

-- What is a Security Group?
-Answer; A type of security control used to deny acces from a specific IP address.

-- What services does Route 53 provide?
-Answer: Traffic flow and Domain registration

 - What is a Network Access Control List?
 Answer: A service that provides a firewall at the subnet level within a VPC